Glacier National Park RV trip planning

 What is the best pickup city for Glacier National Park?

-Seattle, Salt Lake City, Denver are the main markets to compare.
+Seattle, Salt Lake City, Denver are the main pickup cities to compare.
 The best choice depends on flights, rental supply, drive time, and the full route after the park.

 Can I take any RV to Glacier National Park?